jdose100/Squash-the-creeps/README.md

-# About "Squash the creeps"
+# About "Deeps-Creeps"
-Squash the creeps - is a small game written on Rust and use Godot4 as engine
+Deeps-Creeps - is a small game written on Rust and use Godot4 as engine